 But how do you create the perfect plan for yourself?

 Drop the Shoulds

-The sheer number of shoulds in your life are overwhelming, especially as classical homeschoolers.
+Especially when the sheer number of shoulds in your life is overwhelming.

 You should use an intensive vocabulary program and a grammar curriculum designed to produce expert grammarians.

 History should be intensive, covering the biographies of all the great men and women of the ages.
 And it must be interesting with extensive projects, detailed timelines, and elaborate period costumes.